 The Compensation Committee draws on a number of resources to assist in the evaluation of the various components of the Company's executive compensation program including, but not limited to, industry data compiled by Mercer in its Global Life Sciences Survey, which represents a nationally-based assessment of executive compensation widely used within the pharmaceutical and biotechnology industry sectors.
 While we do not establish compensation levels based solely on benchmarking, pay practices at other companies within such sectors are an important factor that the Compensation Committee considers in assessing the reasonableness of compensation and ensuring that our compensation practices are competitive in the marketplace.
-The Compensation Committee adopted a group of peer companies in 2021, and the Compensation Committee may revise the group of peer companies to take into account changes in market capitalization and similarities to the Company along the dimensions of competition for talent, phase of development or stage of commercialization, current and potential market capitalization, and number of employees in the future.
-More specifically, when establishing the 2021 peer group, the Compensation Committee and Mercer focused on biotechnology and pharmaceutical companies, targeting commercial companies when possible, with annual revenues below \$125 million, and employee headcounts below 400 employees.
-Mercer and the Compensation Committee also gave consideration related to market value, research and development expense, location and stage of development along with an emphasis on companies with ophthalmic focus, and where possible, incorporated size appropriate holding companies in the life science industry.
-The list of peer companies identified in 2021 by the Compensation Committee was comprised of the following companies:
+The Compensation Committee adopted a group of peer companies in 2023, and the Compensation Committee may revise the group of peer companies to take into account changes in market capitalization and similarities to the Company along the dimensions of competition for talent, phase of development or stage of commercialization, current and potential market capitalization, and number of employees in the future.
+More specifically, when establishing the 2023 peer group, the Compensation Committee and Mercer focused on biotechnology and pharmaceutical companies, targeting commercial companies, when possible, with employee headcounts over 100 employees.
+Mercer and the Compensation Committee also gave consideration to market value, research and development expense, location, stage of development and ophthalmic focus.
+The list of peer companies identified in 2023 by the Compensation Committee was comprised of the following companies: